There’s little doubt ufo sightings in Brazil are prone to produce spectacular repercussions. While reading Thiago…

-“The house dates back to the 1890s.
-And there’s a lot of native American influence there.
-There’s a whole bunch of those little factors and nuances that can contribute to a haunting type ofphenomenon…”
+“The house dates back to the 1890s and there’s a lot of native American influence there.
+There’s also whole bunch of those little factors and nuances that can contribute to a haunting type of phenomenon”.

 A Haunted House Experience You May Want To Avoid